D'Arnaud's barbet: Taxonomy

+The Usambiro barbet, T. usambiro, found in southwestern Kenya to north-central Tanzania, has sometimes been considered as a subspecies, T. d. usambiro (Neumann, OR, 1908).
+Since 2021 it has been regarded as a separate species, the Usambiro barbet.

+Behaviour

 D'Arnaud's barbet is a small East African bird that feeds on insects, fruits, and seeds.
 It grows to about eight inches, and is equally at home in trees or on the ground.
 A vertical tunnel two to three feet into the ground with a sideways and upward turn leads to the nest chamber.
 In a striking dance the male and female face each on nearby twigs and twitch, bob and sing like mechanical toys.

-The species was named in honour of the French explorer and engineer Joseph Pons d'Arnaud.

 They vocalize in groups, starting with a specific vocalization described as a chewp noise, often simultaneously raising and fanning the tail.